 Taiwan also promulgated the Special Act for Prevention, Relief and Revitalization Measures for Severe Pneumonia with Novel Pathogens on February 25, 2020, authorizing an initial special budget of NT$60 billion (US$2 billion).
 This special budget was expanded by NT$150 billion (US$5.1 billion) via amendment of the act on April 21.
 As the pandemic grew worse and global economic growth weakened further, Taiwan increased the budget again by an additional NT$209.947 billion (NT$7.1 billion) in October.
-Covering everyone from families and disadvantaged groups to companies and industries, the package provides such support as individual tax breaks, household expense subsidies, as well as relief, stimulus and tax cuts for businesses and industry.
+Covering everyone from families and disadvantaged groups to companies and industries, the package provides such support as individual tax breaks and household expense subsidies, as well as relief, stimulus and tax cuts for businesses and industry.
 Also included are a full range of preparatory measures targeting epidemic control and amelioration, from follow-on prevention and treatment to the purchase and development of vaccines.

 Three types of relief

 ■ Tax breaks: For hard-hit small proprietorships exempt from revenue reporting, tax authorities are lowering assessed sales and taxes, and full tax exemptions may be granted as appropriate.
-Assistance in applying for refunds of overpaid business taxes.
-Small business entities exempted from reporting their sales amounts will automatically have their assessed tax amounts lowered.
-Profit-seeking enterprises that lose business income due to COVID-19 may deduct the losses from taxable income.
-Tax deadlines have been eased to allow taxpayers to postpone payment of taxes or pay in installments.
+Assistance in applying for refunds of overpaid business taxes is also provided.
+Profit-seeking enterprises that lose business income due to COVID-19 can deduct the losses from taxable income, and deadlines have been eased to allow for temporary postponements and instalment payments.
 Tax breaks will be given to employers who pay employees during time off due to the coronavirus.
 Taxpayers receiving government-provided subsidies and allowances may exclude such assistance from taxable income.